natcap/invest.users-guide/source/fisheries.rst

 Not all ages or stages are equally likely to be harvested.
 Vulnerability to harvest (also called selectivity) may depend on size, life-stage specific behavior (for instance spawning aggregations), habitat use, or regulations, and may change depending on the gear and fishing strategies employed.
 A value of 1.0 indicates that the age or stage is fully vulnerable to harvest, whereas values less than one indicate the vulnerability relative to the fully-vulnerable age or stage.
 For instance, if all individuals age 4+ are fully vulnerable, whereas age 3 individuals are only half as likely to be caught given the same fishing pressure, age-3 would have a vulnerability of 0.5.
 The most vulnerable age/stage should have a value of 1.0.
 Vulnerability is assumed to be the same across subregions.

 Different functional forms may be used to describe vulnerability.
-These are examples intended to help the user construct the main parameters csv file, but other functional forms are possible (for instance, a dome-shaped function would imply the highest vulnerability for medium-aged individuals).
+These are examples intended to help the user construct the population parameters csv file, but other functional forms are possible (for instance, a dome-shaped function would imply the highest vulnerability for medium-aged individuals).

 Binary: each age or stage is either not vulnerable or fully vulnerable (0 or 1).

 Logistic function: assumes that vulnerability increases with age/stage, where :math:`{a}_{50}` is the age at which individuals have a 50% vulnerability to harvest, and :math:`\delta` determines the slope of the logistic function.

 **Lobster**: We model vulnerability-at-age by using the logistic function above, with :math:`{a}_{50}` set to 2.5 years and :math:`\delta` set to 10.
 A :math:`\delta` of 10 gives the shape of the logistic function a nearly knife-edge selectivity, meaning that very few lobster younger than 2.5 years are vulnerable to fishing, whereas almost all lobster older than 2.5 years are vulnerable to fishing.
 This cutoff was chosen as this is the age when lobster reach the minimum legal size for harvest of 75mm.
-A smaller delta would soften the knife-edge selectivity, resulting in higher vulnerability (and harvest) of younger lobster. :math:`{Ex}_{x}` for this model is set to 31% based on historical harvest rates.
+A smaller delta would soften the knife-edge selectivity, resulting in higher vulnerability (and harvest) of younger lobster.
+Exploitation (:math:`{Ex}_{x}`) for this model is set to 31% based on historical harvest rates.

 **Dungeness Crab**: Vulnerability and exploitation are set more simply in this model.
 Only age 4 males are assumed to be vulnerable to harvest (V = 1 for age 4 males, and V = 0 for all other ages and females). :math:`{Ex}_{x}` is set to 0.47, meaning 47% of age-4 males are harvested in each region.
 This was estimated by adjusting an average harvest rate for California, Oregon and Washington to include only tribal and recreational catch since commercial harvesting does not occur in Hood Canal, WA (details in Toft et al. 2014 ICES)